fskreuz/birdfeed/README.md

 ## Technical details

 The app does NOT use the Twitter API and does NOT require any API key.
-Instead, it _screenscrapes_ the publicly-available, no-JS version of `mobile.twitter.com`.
-And due to how `mobile.twitter.com` is rendered, there are a few limitations to the generated feed:
+Instead, it _screenscrapes_ the publicly-available, no-JS version of `twitter.com`.
+Due to how `twitter.com` is rendered, there are a few limitations to the generated feed:

-- Only public profiles will have entries.
-Private profiles will return an empty feed.
+- Private profiles will return an empty feed.
-- Tweets are copied as rendered in the timeline.
+- Tweets are copied as rendered on the timeline/search results.
-- Embedded media is not available.
+- Only static images are used as preview images.
-- Time accuracy is only accurate to the day.
+- GIFs only show first frame.
+Twitter only renders posters for GIFs.